(post updated in March, 2021)

 Tip #2: Donate To A Good Cause (and be specific about it)

-Fortunately, if you’re running a vegan or pro-rescue business, you’ve already got karma on your side.
+Fortunately, if you’re running a socially conscious business, you’ve already got karma on your side.
 And you probably get some decent publicity and word-of-mouth advertising as a result.
 However, you’ll only increase that good will by regularly donating to a worthy non-profit!

 It doesn’t matter whether you donate a percent of sales or a flat dollar amount per sale, so long as it’s clear and consistent.
 From personal experience, I don’t recommend donating a percent of profits, only because that can be tricky for a) you to calculate and b) customers to fully understand.
 Unless your customers know what your exact costs and profit margins are, it’s hard for them to appreciate the benefit of their purchase.
 If I know you donate 10% of revenue/sales, and I’m buying a $10 item, I know $1 is going to help animals.
 On the other hand, if I know you donate 10% of profits, and I’m buying a $10 item…I have no idea how much I’m donating.
 As a result, I’m much less likely to post about the purchase or to tell friends about it.